TurboB/yast/README.md

 ## Download

-For testing you can download the source file as TGZ from here.

-Or you clone yast with git.
+You can clone yast with git.

 `git clone https://github.com/TurboB/yast.git `